AP sources: Former CIA chief Brennan to brief Dems on Iran

 The president last year said he was revoking the former spy chief’s security credentials after Brennan was critical of Trump’s interactions with Russian President Vladimir Putin at a summit in Helsinki.
 Top national security officials often retain their clearance after they have left an agency as a way to provide counsel to their successors.
 It’s unclear if Brennan actually lost his clearance.

 House Speaker Nancy Pelosi had been asking the administration for a briefing for all lawmakers on the situation in Iran, but she said the request was initially rebuffed.
-The administration provided a classified briefing for top leaders of both parties last week.
+The administration provided a classified briefing for leaders of both parties last week.